 Finding a Therapist

 Your relationship with your therapist is unique.
 It might take a few times to find the right person for you.
 You wouldn’t quit dating if you didn’t find a long term partner on your first date.
 Finding a therapist can be like that.
 You have to go to different therapists to figure out what you like and what works for you.
+When I’m really depressed I don’t like to talk to anyone face to face and I use Better Help.
+This program lets you text, call or skype with a therapist.
+I also like that I can text my therapist as many times throughout the day as I want and it’s still cheaper than one face to face therapy session per week.
 Try searching online with Psychology Todays Therapist Finder.
 When you’re looking for a therapist do some research about different methods.
 Some of the basic frameworks include:

 Behavior therapy This approach focuses on normal and abnormal behaviors